Harald Poelchau

 Harald Poelchau (5 October 1903 – 29 April 1972) was a German prison chaplain, religious socialist and member of the resistance against the Nazis.
 Poelchau grew up in Silesia.
-During the early 1920's, he studied Protestant theology at the University of Tübingen and the University of Marburg, followed by social work at the College of Political Science of Berlin.
+During the early 1920s, he studied Protestant theology at the University of Tübingen and the University of Marburg, followed by social work at the College of Political Science of Berlin.
 Poelchau gained a doctorate under Paul Tillich at Frankfurt University.
 In 1933, he became a prison chaplain in the Berlin prisons.
 With the coming of the Nazi regime in 1933, he became an anti-fascist.
 During the war, Poelchau and his wife Dorothee Poelchau helped victims of the Nazis, hiding them and helping them escape.
 At the same time, as a prison chaplain he gave comfort to the many people in prison and those sentenced to death.
 After the war, he became involved in the reform of prisons in East Germany.
 In 1971, Yad Vashem named Poelchau and his wife Righteous Among the Nations.